ADEGOK3/alx-low_level_programming/0x03-debugging/README.md

-test that the function positive_or_negative() gives the correct output when given a case of 0
+the part of the code that is causing the output to go into an infinite loop